-While retrieving data for climatological purpose or inputing data in real time, one often comes across missing data situations.
+While retrieving data for climatological purpose or inputting data in real time, one often comes across missing data situations.
 Since blank in a data set is read as zero by computer, necessary software for identifying the blanks and marking them appropriately need to be developed.

 Data for the period of missing rainfall data could be filled using estimation technique.
-The length of period upto which the data could be filled is independent on individual judgement.
-Rainfall for the missing period is estimated either by using the normal ratio method or the distance power method.
+The length of period up to which the data could be filled is dependent on individual judgment.
+Generally, rainfall for the missing period is estimated either by using the normal ratio method or the distance power method.